aman5898/DBMS-and-LLD/enum.md

-# Using ENUM in MySQL and Deciding Primary Key for a Mapping Table
+# Using ENUM in MySQL

 ## ENUM in MySQL